smbraden/TEC-Chess-Project/README.md

 Some GUI features that remain to be completed include:

 1. Design/Implement a mechanism for mapping pixel positions to board coordinates
+2. Implement PieceSprite movement with mouse.
+Options:
+	* Click to click (leaning towards this one)
-2. Implement click and drag working
+	* Grab and drag
 3. Treat the Black team piece to contrast against the board more.
 Some options:
 	* Lighten the Black Team to dark gray-ish
 	* Light-colored outline around Black pieces